Supporting educational, food security, and community development projects in the Greater Southwest through targeted donations of seeds.

 What Can I Request?

-Due to limited resources, Seed Grants are typically on the order of 10 to 20 standard seed packets, with no more than 3 packets of a single variety.
+Due to limited resources, Seed Grants are typically on the order of 10 to 30 standard seed packets, with no more than 3 packets of a single variety.
 Exceptions may be made under special circumstances, and quantities may be limited if demand is high.
 Refer to our online catalog to select the varieties that you would like to receive.
 We will do our best to match requests but may make substitutions if availability of requested varieties is limited.
 Donated seeds are from the current year's catalog stock and are guaranteed to meet minimum state and federal germination requirements for commercially sold seeds.
-Wildflower seeds are not included in this donation program.
+Select wildflower varieties are included in the program but Seed Buckets and Collections are not included in this donation program.

 What Are the Requirements?

 Organizations applying for Seed Grants must agree to the following requirements:

 - Seeds donated through this program will not be sold.